Checking all available options...

 Local Appraisal District

-• In Madison County, property owners saved $500 thousand in 2022 tax savings through formal and informal hearings, and it increased to $1.8 million in 2023.
-In 2023, Madison County property owners protested the taxable value of 550 accounts.
+• In Madison County, property owners saved $1 million in 2024 tax savings through formal and informal hearings.
+In the same year, Madison County property owners protested the taxable value of 520 accounts.

-• In Madison County, only 5% of property tax appeals to the Appraisal Review Board (ARB) and 15% of informal protests were successful.
-Homeowners in the Madison Central Appraisal District (CAD) saved approximately $30,000 through ARB protests and $50,000 through informal protests.
+• In Madison County, 22% of property tax appeals to the Appraisal Review Board (ARB) and 59% of informal protests were successful.

 Save With O’Connor